-The benefit for a targeted business is an income tax credit based on equal to ten percent (10%) of its annual payroll, with a cap of one hundred thousand dollars (\$100,000) per year in earned income tax credits for a business that qualifies and is approved for this incentive.
+The benefit for a targeted business is an income tax credit equal to ten percent (10%) of its annual payroll, with a cap of one hundred thousand dollars (\$100,000) per year in earned income tax credits for a business that qualifies and is approved for this incentive.
 Any unused credits can be carried forward for nine (9) years beyond the year in which they were earned or until exhausted, whichever occurs first.

 The incentive may be offered for a period not to exceed five (5) years.
-The fiveyear period begins on January 1st of the year in which the financial incentive agreement is signed and may not extend beyond sixty (60) months from that date.
+The five-year period begins on January 1st of the year in which the financial incentive agreement is signed and may not extend beyond sixty (60) months from that date.
 Unlike the other incentives, the calculation of this income tax credit may include existing employees in the calculation of payroll to qualify for this benefit.
-In order to To claim these benefits, the targeted business must sign a financial incentive agreement with the Commission.
+To claim these benefits, the targeted business must sign a financial incentive agreement with the Commission.

 Income tax credits are earned in the tax year in which the new full-time permanent employees qualify after the financial incentive agreement was signed with the Commission.
-At the end of each tax year, during the term of the agreement, it is the responsibility of the qualified targeted business to file the Targeted Business Payroll Tax Credit Employee Annual Payroll Certification with the Department of Finance and Administration (DF&A).
+At the end of each tax year, during the term of the agreement, it is the responsibility of the qualified targeted business to file the Targeted Business Payroll Tax Credit Employee Annual Payroll Certification with DFA.
 This certification provides the number of new permanent employees and their payroll during the preceding tax year and is the mechanism to initiate the verification audit.
-Therefore, the company business must certify annually at the end of each tax year to DF&A.
+Therefore, the business must certify annually at the end of each tax year to DFA.

 A unique feature of this incentive is the ability of the business that earns the targeted business income tax credit to sell the credits.
 The business must make application to the Commission for the sale of credits.
-Upon approval by the

-Commission, the business may sell earned income tax credits and the credits may only be sold one time.
 The original holder of tax credits under this section may sell its tax credits only one (1) time, in whole or in part, the balance of which shall be used by the holder within the time frame allowed.
 The Commission may assist the business in finding a buyer for the tax credits.
-Any sale of tax credits through this incentive will be fully documented by the Commission and that information will be transmitted to the Revenue Division of the Department of Finance and Administration DFA Revenue Division.
+Any sale of tax credits through this incentive will be fully documented by the Commission and that information will be transmitted to the DFA Revenue Division.